exoscale/exoscale-cloud-controller-manager/README.md

 ## Getting Started

+### pre

 Learn more about how to bootstrap a k8s for Exoscale cloud controller manager [here](./doc/kubeadm)!

-Once your cluster is deployed

 ### Setup your secrets

-export your Exoscale credentials in your shell
+Export your Exoscale credentials in your shell.

 ```Shell
 export EXOSCALE_API_KEY=EXO...